reallyreallyryan/practice_projects/README.md

 # pong
 Working to learn Python through game develop projects.
-Created the game pong and added some variations
+Created the game pong by following tutorials

+Adjusted the game to include more player actions, project title: Attack Pong Found some difficulty with object collisions

+If player moves while touching the ball, the ball will glitch inside the player Need to increase knowledge IOT solve issue